What does it look like?

 - cause a serious relapse for people with psychotic illnesses like schizophrenia

 - increase your chances of developing illnesses like schizophrenia, especially if you have a family background of mental illness and you start smoking in your teenage years

 What is cannabis cut with?

-Although not all cannabis is cut, it’s very hard to know when it is or isn’t – so you could be smoking, eating or vaping chemicals from all sorts of unknown substances, including pesticides used to grow the cannabis.
+Although not all cannabis is cut, it’s very hard to know when it is or isn’t – so you could be smoking, eating or vaping chemicals from all sorts of unknown substances, including pesticides used when growing the cannabis.

-Tobacco is often mixed with cannabis too, for making joints or smoking bongs.
+Tobacco is often mixed with cannabis, for making joints or smoking bongs.
 If you mix cannabis with tobacco you’ll be taking on the same risks you get from smoking tobacco.